minicli/docs/docs/advanced/creating-services.md

 # Creating and Registering Services

-The `App` class is a container that supports registering new services through the `registerService` method.
+The `App` class is a container that supports registering new services through the `addService` method.
 You can create your own service by implementing the `ServiceInterface` interface.

 Services are *lazily loaded*, which means they'll only be loaded when requested from within the application.
 A `load` method will be called the first time that service is requested.